teleyinex/teleyinex.github.com/blog/_posts/2015-02-10-infrastructure.md

 tags: Crowdcrafting, architecture, infrastructure
 location: Madrid, Spain
 meta_description:
-headline: "Whenever someone creates something with all of their heart, <br/>then that creation is given a soul"
+headline: "Whenever someone creates something with all of their heart, then that creation is given a soul"
 layout: blog
 ---